Division01/fastapi_docker/README.md

 # Docker FastAPI Project

 This repository contains a Dockerized FastAPI application for predicting fraudulent activity based on input descriptions.
+As this is a job interview there has been no dicussions with the business to know the use case.
+This means that the model might no be the best one for use case, as I have no idea what the use case will be.
+If this project is taken over by anyone, please adapt the model accordingly.

 ## Overview